YashvardhanDas/Pluralsight-Glicko-Algorithm-Take-Home-Challenge/README.md

+# Pluralsight's Glicko Algorithm Challenge

-# Pluralsight-Glicko-Algorithm-Take-Home-Challenge
+# About
-Python-based Data Visualisation and Analysis of Glicko Ratings
+This ipynb-based code has been programmed for exploratory visualisation of the relevant dataset concerned with examining the Glicko Algorithm.